-Standard equipment for PSOs would be reticle binoculars.
-Night-vision equipment would not be available.
+Standard equipment for PSOs would be reticle binoculars and optical range finders.
+Night-vision equipment would be available at night and low-light conditions during the cruise.
 The PSOs would be in communication with ship's officers on the bridge and scientists in the vessel's operations laboratory, so they can advise promptly of the need for avoidance maneuvers or seismic source shut-down.
-During daytime, the PSO(s) would scan the area around the vessel systematically with reticle binoculars (e.g., 7 x 50 Fujinon FMTRC-SX) and the naked eye.
+During daylight, the PSO(s) would scan the area around the vessel systematically with reticle binoculars (e.g., 7 x 50 Fujinon FMTRC-SX), Bigeye binoculars (e.g., 25 x 150 Fujinon MT), optical range-finders (to assist with distance estimation), and the naked eve.
 These binoculars would have a built-in daylight compass.
 Estimating distances is done primarily with the reticles in the binoculars.
+The optical range-finders are useful in training PSOs to estimate distances visually, but are generally not useful in measuring distances to animals directly.
+At night, night-vision equipment would be available.
 The PSO(s) would be in direct (radio) wireless communication with ship's officers on the bridge and scientists in the vessel's operations laboratory during seismic operations, so they can advise the vessel operator, science support personnel, and the science party promptly of the need for avoidance maneuvers or a shut-down of the seismic source.

 When a marine mammal is detected within or about to enter the designated exclusion zone, the airguns would immediately be shut-down, unless the vessel's speed and/or course can be changed to avoid having the animal enter the exclusion zone.
 The PSO(s) would continue to maintain watch to determine when the animal is outside the exclusion zone by visual confirmation.
-Airgun operations would not resume until the animal is confirmed to have left the exclusion zone, or is not observed after 15 minutes for species with shorter dive durations (small odontocetes and pinnipeds) or 30 minutes for species with longer dive durations (mysticetes and large odontocetes, including sperm, killer, and beaked whales).
+Airgun operations would not resume until the animal is confirmed to have left the exclusion zone, or is not observed after 15 minutes for species with shorter dive durations (small odontocetes and pinnipeds) or 30 minutes for species with longer dive durations (mysticetes and large odontocetes, including sperm, dwarf and pygmy sperm, killer, and beaked whales).